 To be considered eligible, an applicant must be at least 18 years of age and complete the Franklin County "Prevention, Retention, and Contingency Program (PRC) Application" (FCDJFS 3800) or another application as directed.
 Any individual who requests assistance will be given an application even if the circumstances they describe seem likely to result in denial.
-Because an original signature is not required, a faxed application is acceptable, and in some cases verbal authorization may be accepted.
+Because an original signature is not required, a faxed application is acceptable.
 A face-to-face interview is not required.